If you are looking for the one of a kind, kid-friendly hike in Utah, I know the place. Hiking at Goblin Valley State Park is just the place.

 It is SO much fun!
 Especially, if you have kids with great imaginations.
 My kids claimed their kingdoms among the rocks, making themselves kings and queens, and bestowing titles on their siblings.
 One hoodoo formation was a giant dragon to mount.
 Other formations became their pirate ships.
 And yet other hoodoos were faces of monsters waiting to eat them.
 Our then four-year-old hiked the entire time.

 Depending on the weather you could spend an hour or two just in this area.
 The only concern I had was that our kids’ excitement propelled them to run in different directions at times.
-Fortunately, this is a flat area that doesn’t have severe drop offs, though a kid could fall from a hoodoo.
+Fortunately, this is a flat area that doesn’t have severe drop-offs, though a kid could fall from a hoodoo.

 Additional Hiking at Goblin Valley (Trails)

 Carmel Canyon – 1.5 mile moderate to strenuous loop.
-This hike will take you to the dessert floor allowing a different viewpoint of Goblin Valley.
+This hike will take you to the desert floor allowing a different viewpoint of Goblin Valley.
 There is an option to hike to Molly’s Castle Overlook from this hike.

-Entrada Canyon – 1.3 mile tough hike from the campsite to Goblin Valley.
+Entrada Canyon – 1.3-mile tough hike from the campsite to Goblin Valley.

-Goblin’s Lair – 3 mile round trip.
+Goblin’s Lair – 3-mile round trip.
 This is the hike we want to go on next time.
 Our kids can only handle so much hiking so on our last trip we only did the Valley of the Goblins.
 Goblin’s Lair leads to a cave and has spectacular views of Molly’s Castle and Gilson Buttes.
 You do have to be able to climb into the lair.

 Mountain Biking at Goblin Valley